dzela02/dzela02/README.md

 - 👋 Hi, I’m @dzela02
-- 👀 Junior React/Redux developer
+- 👀 Junior to Medior React/Redux developer
-- 🌱 I’m currently learning a lot 😁
 - 💞️ I’m looking to collaborate on React based web apps
 - 📫 Reach out to me on Ig --> @__dzela